Appearance

 Implement your own chunker by extending the base class:

-import { Chunker, ChunkerConfig } from '@agentionai/agents/chunking';
+import { Chunker, ChunkerConfig } from '@agentionai/agents/core';

 class MyChunker extends Chunker {